Yanis Varoufakis: Minister of Finance and the Syriza government (January–August 2015)

 Varoufakis was elected to the Greek parliament, representing Syriza, and took office in the new government of Alexis Tsipras two days later, on 27 January 2015.
 He was appointed Finance Minister by Tsipras shortly after the election victory.
-The party promised to renegotiate Greece's debt and significantly curtail the austerity measures which had led to the longest recession in post-war global history.
+The party promised to renegotiate Greece's debt and significantly curtail the austerity measures that had led to the longest recession in post-war global history.

 The new government had to negotiate an extension on its loan agreement, due to expire on 28 February 2015.
-On 4 February 2015, the ECB lifted the waiver affecting marketable debt instruments issued or fully guaranteed by Greece that until then allowed Greek banks to benefit from cheap liquidity.
+On 4 February 2015, the European Central Bank (ECB) lifted the waiver affecting marketable debt instruments issued or fully guaranteed by Greece that until then allowed Greek banks to benefit from cheap liquidity.
 As a result of this decision, Greek banks, already strained by the run on deposits, had to depend on Emergency Liquidity Assistance (ELA), which is, however, significantly more expensive than regular ECB financing.
-When the ECB raised the provision of ELA very modestly by 3.3 billion euro on 18 February 2015 (when outflows of deposits from Greek banks were reaching record heights), everybody knew that this was an ultimatum: either Greece should strike an agreement within days or it would have to face very serious bank problems.
-As in the cases of Ireland and Cyprus crises, the ELA was again used as pressure to bring about a quick agreement.Had the EU loan agreement expired without renewal, the European Central Bank would have pulled its liquidity provisions from Greece's commercial banks, ensuring that they closed their doors to the public.
-Varoufakis led this negotiation at the Eurogroup and with the International Monetary Fund.
+When the ECB raised the provision of ELA very modestly by 3.3 billion euros on 18 February 2015 (when outflows of deposits from Greek banks were reaching record heights), everybody knew that this was an ultimatum: either Greece should strike an agreement within days or it would have to face very serious bank problems.
+As in the cases of the Ireland and Cyprus crises, the ELA was again used as pressure to bring about a quick agreement.
+Had the EU loan agreement expired without renewal, the ECB would have pulled its liquidity provisions from Greece's commercial banks, ensuring that they closed their doors to the public.

+Varoufakis led this negotiation at the Eurogroup and with the International Monetary Fund (IMF).
 On 20 February, at the Eurogroup, an agreement to extend the Greek loan "facility" for four months, until 30 June 2015, was struck and Varoufakis hailed it as crucial – because it represented a fresh start by specifying that the terms of the loan would be renegotiated and its conditions would be re-drawn on the basis of a new list of reforms to be provided by the Greek government.
 That list was submitted by Varoufakis on 23 February and was approved by the Eurogroup on 24 February.
 On those grounds, Varoufakis signed the official document by which the loan agreement's expiry date was to be extended from 28 February to 30 June 2015 – a four-month period during which a new agreement was to be negotiated.